Others have been told by their Pastors that the Foolish Virgins are those who lack the 'Oil' of the Holy Spirit.

 Not only this, but Yahushua said of His disciples, "Ye are the light of the world" (Mat 5:14).
 Was this a contradiction — or did Yahushua reveal to us the clue to a great mystery?

 The mystery of "Messiah-in-you" that the apostle Paul spoke of in Colossians 1:27 was more than just an idle description.
-It was a revelation given to the Bride-Candidates, showing us that allowing "Messiah-in-you" to keep the Torah, is our only hope of entering in to glory.
+It was a revelation given to the Bride-Candidates, showing us that as Born-again Believers, our allowing "Messiah-in-us" to walk in obedience to the Torah, is our only means of giving off His light, and our only hope of entering in to His glory.

 Only the Wise Virgins Had LightSo the five wise and the five foolish virgins were all "Bride Candidates" by their own estimation.
 They all had the Lamp of the commandments.
 But only the Wise Virgins allowed "Messiah-in-them" to provide the Light of living out the Torah in their daily lives.